Excellent58/flask-crud-api/README.md

 # flask-crud-api
 a simple flask crud api app.
-This api has four endpoints,
+This api has five endpoints,
 create a user endpoint,
 get a user by id endpoint,
 get all users endpoint